 How Investment Casting Works?

 Investment casting, also known as lost-wax casting, is a sophisticated manufacturing process that has been used for thousands of years to create intricate metal parts with exceptional precision and surface finish.
-This ancient technique has evolved into a modern industrial process, allowing for the production of complex shapes that would be difficult or impossible to achieve through other manufacturing methods.
-Investment casting is widely used in various industries, including aerospace, automotive, medical, and jewelry manufacturing, due to its ability to produce high-quality components with tight tolerances and excellent dimensional accuracy.
-The process involves creating a wax pattern of the desired part, coating it with ceramic material to form a mold, melting out the wax, and then pouring molten metal into the cavity.
-This method allows for the creation of parts with intricate details, thin walls, and smooth surfaces, making it an invaluable technique in modern manufacturing.
+This old method has been updated into a modern industrial process that makes it possible to make complicated shapes that would be hard or impossible to make any other way.
+Investment casting is used a lot in many fields, like aircraft, automotive, medical, and jewellery production, because it can make high-quality parts with very tight tolerances and great physical accuracy.
+A wax design of the part that is wanted is made, then the pattern is covered with clay to make a mould.
+The wax is melted out, and then molten metal is poured into the hole.
+This process is very useful in modern production because it lets you make parts with fine features, thin walls, and smooth surfaces.

 What are the steps involved in the investment casting process?